isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 I think it might be possible to use this approach as the way we model permissions (teams, etc.) but keep the existing code for how we assert permissions.
 When you authenticate with Octopus we build a PermissionSet with all the things you can do - I believe that same structure might still apply.

-The current API can serve as a starting point but we would new API that is strongly typed and document specific.
+The current API can serve as a starting point but we might need completely new API that is strongly typed and document specific.
 Examples:

-- `ProjectAuthorization` should enforce that the user who includes a new variable set in a project needs to have `IncludeInProject` permission at the variable set level and `ProjectEdit` permission at the project level.
+- `ProjectAuthorization` should enforce that the user who includes a new variable set in a project has `IncludeInProject` permission at the variable set level and `ProjectEdit` permission at the project level.
 - `DeploymentAuthorization` should enforce that the user has `DeployTo` permission for all environments/tenants referenced by the deployment document.

 # Walk-through